-Risk is an excellent game to play with humans because of the psychological aspects and diplomacy but Risk can be improved for the casual gamer.
+Risk is an excellent game to play with humans because of the psychological aspects and diplomacy, but Risk can be improved for the casual gamer.
 Strategery can be played both psychologically with humans and as a casual game.
 The polished interface, the random maps, dynamic flow and speed make for a better casual experience.
 Strategery has a simple interface that just makes sense.
-There are tasteful animations but these are tastefully done to enhance your situation awareness.
+There are subtle animations: these are tastefully done to enhance your situation awareness.
 I like the moment of tension when your dice roll is mediocre and you see the first opposing dice settling on sixes.
-Even this is done at exactly the right speed; fast.
+Even this is done at exactly the right speed - fast.

 Yes, maps are randomly generated and regions generally have more adjacent regions than Risk.
 There are choke points but you must deduce these for every new map.
 A standard region supports a maximum of seven army dots and mega-regions max out at ten dots.
 Resupply is at the end of turn (not the start) and the amount is based upon the largest contiguous clump of regions controlled.
 Each dot represents a six sided dice that is rolled to battle.
 All attacking armies less one are moved into a conquered regions so no time is wasted in awkward troop transfers.